.

 BOOKS

-- Walker, R. A Guide to Post-Cranial Bones of East African Animals.
+• Walker, R. A Guide to Post-Cranial Bones of East African Animals.
 1974.
-Note: Project scientists will provide a PDF of this useful resource to participants.
+Note: Project scientists will provide participants with a PDF of this useful resource.

 FIELD GUIDES